Survival

 Water filtration system.
 There are numerous ways to filter and purify water to make it drinkable.
 I DO NOT expect you to show up for Wilderness Survival School with your own filtration system.
 I have various systems and methods I will teach you and show you during class.
 After class you can decide which method is best for you and your needs and you can then make an informed purchase.
 If you do have your own system you can feel free to bring it.

 You might be intimidated by the idea of fire.
 I am sure you have seen various "survival" shows on television and you may have visions of strumming a bow drill to exhaustion with no avail.
 Don't worry.
 No bow drill.
 We are not making friction fire.
 We are not rubbing sticks together or anything else related.
-Camp Gretchen is a Modern School, therefore I will be teaching you a method of fire craft using a ferro rod.
+I teach primarily in th tradition of the Modern School right out of the gate, therefore I will be teaching you a method of fire craft using a ferro rod.
 You can purchase a ferro rod at most outdoor retailers, or online; however, there are some that are rubbish, there are some that are better than others, and then there are some that are just great.
 No need to bring your own ferro rod to class, I will teach you a terrific fire method and you can use my ferro rod before you go buy your own.

 Another aspect of the outdoors that can feel intimidating to a beginner is the tent / shelter.
-For all classes at Camp Gretchen, with exception being the Advanced Wilderness Survival Adventure four day course, you will need a tent.
+For all classes I offer, exception being the Advanced Wilderness Survival Adventure four day course, you will need a tent.
 A small, light-weight, one or two-person tent is best for class.
 Most easily fold up and fit inside your pack, or strap to the outside.
 It is important to ensure your tent is waterproof.
 If you are unsure how to set-up a tent, I am able to help you, no worries.

 Proper footwear and clothing for season, rain, and terrain is essential in all outdoor activities.
 Boots are recommended for Wilderness Survival School.
 Long pants and long sleeve shirts are recommended, though shorts and short sleeves can be worn with mindfulness of potential for insect bites and scratches from surroundings.
 Cotton is a material that will retain water and is not the best choice.
 Other blends of materials for outdoor clothing provide better options for body heat and comfort.
 Pack what you need, and not excessively.